Linguistics Jobs

 2. Foreign Language Teacher

 While not all linguistics majors become multilingual, many do.
-And knowledge of a foreign language, paired with a general understanding of language structure, is a good recipe for a foreign language teacher.
-However, after earning a bachelor’s degree, those who aspire to teach a foreign language at the middle or high school level have to complete an internship in a school classroom, pass the state-required test for teachers and receive a teaching certificate/license.
+And knowledge of a foreign language, paired with a general understanding of language structure, is a good recipe for foreign language teaching.
+However, after earning a bachelor’s degree, those who aspire towards foreign language teaching at the middle or high school level have to complete an internship in a school classroom, pass the state-required test for teachers and receive a teaching certificate/license.

 Median annual wage: $59,130